hmellahi/PINK-PONG/README.md

 ---

-_Disclaimer: Matcha is a project created for educational purposes and is not affiliated with Tinder or any dating platform._
+_Disclaimer: Transandance is a project created for educational purposes and is not affiliated with Tinder or any dating platform._